projectatomic/atomic-site/source/blog/2018-03-02-containers-w-skopeo-ostree-oci.md

 }
 ```

-To run the container type `runc run` followed by any name like `redis`
+To run the container type `runc run` followed by any name like `redis`.

 ```
 $ runc run redis